UMAprotocol/protocol/packages/affiliates/gas-rebate/README.md

 | `totalRebateAmount`     | Total ETH amount to be rebated                          |
 | `shareholderPayout`     | Map of voter addresses to their rebate amounts (in ETH) |

-### Priority Fee Capping
+### Priority Fee Capping (Optional)

-The script caps the priority fee (tip) portion of gas costs to prevent rebating excessive tips.
-For example, with the default cap of 0.001 gwei:
+By default, the script rebates the full gas cost including any priority fee.
+You can optionally cap the priority fee (tip) portion to prevent rebating excessive tips by setting `MAX_PRIORITY_FEE_GWEI`.

+For example, with `MAX_PRIORITY_FEE_GWEI=0.001`:

 - If a voter paid a 0.0005 gwei priority fee, they get rebated the full 0.0005 gwei
 - If a voter paid a 0.002 gwei priority fee, they only get rebated 0.001 gwei

 The base fee is always fully rebated.
-This encourages voters to use reasonable gas settings while still covering network costs.
+Enabling a cap can encourage voters to use reasonable gas settings while still covering network costs.

 ## Legacy Scripts